-16.4 A. Full-time employees will accrue sick time at the rate of 0.01923 sick time hours for each one hour for which the employee receives compensation.
-Employees being paid for a seven 1⁄2 (7.5) hour shift will accrue up to thirty-seven 1⁄2 (37.5) hours of sick time annually for each anniversary year and employees being paid for an eight hour shift will accrue up to forty (40) hours of sick time annually for each anniversary year.
-The maximum amount of sick time which can be accrued is 225 or 240 hours respectively.
+16.4 A. Full-time employees will accrue sick time at the rate of 0.03333 sick time hours for each one hour for which the employee receives compensation, up to the annual maximum provided for by the Seattle Paid Sick Time and Paid Safe Time Ordinance.
+The maximum balance for accrued sick hours, as well as the maximum carryover, is seventy-two (72) hours.
 Once the maximum sick time accrual is reached, additional hours will not accrue until sick hours are used and the amount accrued falls below the maximum.
 At that time, sick hour accrual will resume up to the maximum at the regular accrual rate.